Non-critical equivariant L-values of modular abelian varieties

 The purpose of this article is to use the full strength of Beilinson's theorem on modular curves to prove the following result.

-\begin{thm} Let $A$ be an abelian variety defined over a Galois number field $K$ whose Hasse-Weil $L$-function $L(A/K,s)$ is a product of $L$-functions of newforms of weight $2$ without complex multiplication.
+\begin{thm} Let $A$ be an abelian variety defined over a number field $K$ such that the Hasse-Weil $L$-function $L(A/K,s)$ is a product of $L$-functions of newforms of weight $2$ without complex multiplication on congruence subgroups of $\SL_2(\Z)$.
 Then for every integer $n \geqslant 2$, the weak form of Beilinson's conjecture on $L(A/K,n)$ holds. \end{thm}

 We in fact prove a slightly stronger result, namely an equivariant version of Beilinson's conjecture for the Chow motive $H^1(A/K)$ with coefficients in the endomorphism algebra of $A$, at every non-critical integer (see Corollary \ref{cor 1}).